icmccorm/against-the-void/README.md

-# “Against the Void" - Replication Package
+# An Interview and Survey Study on How Rust Developers Use Unsafe Code - Replication Package

-This is the replication package for the paper '“Against the Void”: An Interview and Survey Study of How Rust Developers Use Unsafe Code.'
+This is the replication package for the paper 'An Interview and Survey Study of How Rust Developers Use Unsafe Code.'
 All direct (e.g. names, institutions) and indirect (positions, projects) identifying information from participants has been redacted following procedures approved by our institution's IRB.

 This dataset contains the following
 ```